dharmateja522/DS-Portfolio/fraudDetection/README.md

 - **Key Features:** Highlighted what makes this project stand out.
 - **Contributing:** Encourages others to contribute, fostering collaboration.
 - **License & Contact:** Standard sections to cover usage rights and ways to reach out.

-This README will provide a clear and professional overview of your project, making it easy for others to understand and use.